ljwilliams09/Regulations-Gov-Webscraper/README.md

 - `logger_affil.py`: Initializes logger for `affilations.py`.
 - `helpers.py`: Helper functions for `affiliations.py` and `comments.py`.
 - `attachments.py`: Handles attached files (if present) and evaluates the affiliation and provides a summary.
-- `affiliations.py`: Takes all comment metadata and attachment summary to determine an affiliation.
+- `affiliations.py`: Takes all comment metadata and attachment summary to det

-- `comments.py`: Gathers comment metadata for a single comment.
+### Testing and Debugging

+- Random test files and markdown files used to navigate the regulations.gov API and determine accuracy.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss your ideas.

-## Disclaimer
+## Additional Info

-This tool is for research purposes only.
-Please respect the [Regulations.gov Terms of Use](https://www.regulations.gov/terms).
+For any questions on the regulations.gov API, visit https://open.gsa.gov/api/regulationsgov/.